 Virtual servers are commonly used for e-commerce, test and development for server applications, workload migrations, etc.

-Simple Comparison of Bare Metal Server vs. Virtual Server
+Bare Metal Server vs. Virtual Server

-As can be seen from the chart above, choosing between a bare metal server and virtual server depends on your needs and budget.
+Choosing between a bare metal server and virtual server depends on your needs and budget.

 Bare Metal Cloud

-- Bare metal clouds deliver dedicated hardware with cloud features
+Dedicated hardware with cloud features

 Bare metal clouds offer a way to deploy workloads that demand dedicated hardware for performance and isolation reasons with all the operational advantages of virtual infrastructure-as-a-service cloud services.